Private Information Retrieval Over Gaussian MAC: System Model and Problem Statement

 \subsubsection{Compute-and-Forward}

-According to our channel model the received answers at the user are attenuated by real (and not integer) attenuations.
 In \cite{nazer2011compute}, the Compute and Forward (CF) coding scheme, which enables receivers to decode "noisy" linear combinations of transmitted messages, was introduced.
-Specifically, the receiver of the non-integer linear combination seeks a set of integer coefficients, denoted by a vector $\b{a}$, to be as close as possible to the true channel coefficients and to serve as the coefficients for the linear combination of the received messages.
+Specifically, remembering that according to our channel model, the received answers at the user are attenuated by real (and not integer) attenuations, the receiver of the non-integer linear combination seeks a set of integer coefficients, denoted by a vector $\b{a}$, to be as close as possible to the true channel coefficients and to serve as the coefficients for the linear combination of the received messages.

 The CF scheme uses nested lattice codes for the computation of the linear equation of the transmitted messages.
 That is, after receiving the noisy linear combination, the user selects a scale coefficient $\alpha \in \R$, an integer coefficient vector $\b{a}=(a_{1},a_{2},...,a_{N})^T \in \Z^N$, and attempts to decode the lattice point $\sum_{k=1}^N a_{k}\b{x}_k$ from $\alpha \b{y}$.
 Formally, the decoder has